sabdollahi/WinBinVec/README.md

 <br>
 We also designed a second version of the WinBinVec model, WinBinVec-FC.
 In this case, we utilized fully-connected layers modules instead of 1-dimensional convolutional module.
 The results (accuracy, PR, and AUC) reveal that the original version of the WinBinVec model (using 1-dimensional convolutional module) outperforms the second version.
 <br>
+To preprocess your VCF-format data, you need to make an instance of class "TCGADataPreprocessing".
+Then, call one of the preprocessing methods.
+Notice that before using this class, you need to download the preprocessing necessary files from the "Datasets" section.
+Moreover, you need to annotate the TCGA dataset using ANNOVAR and rename the name directory to "TCGA_ANNOVAR".
+Please be sure that the annotated files are located in the "annovar_annotates" directory.
 <h2> Datasets </h2>
 You can download the necessary datasets from the following links:
 <br>